nsenave/Helm-Charts/charts/platine-management/README.md

 # Platine Management Chart

-Helm chart to deploy Co UI, Queen Back Office (Queen and Stromae as the same Back Office) and Postgres database from the chart proposed by Bitami
+Helm chart to deploy Platine Management UI, Platine Management Back Office and Postgres database from the chart proposed by Bitami

 This chart is not fully generic but we tried to be as less specific as possible